what why

 We are structurally independent

 whattowhy sits outside the agent stack, with no vendor partnerships and no internal access.
 The same entity cannot produce the AI agent and the independent assurance of it.
 Architecturally identical to external audit.
-Any firm that also provides the agents or the infrastructure has a conflict of interest that no policy can resolve.
+Any firm that also provides the agents, the infrastructure, or the advisory wrapper has a conflict of interest that no policy can resolve.

 Structural independence